 Painting the coast redwoods on the Russian River, Sonoma County.

-The Artists’ Bluebook is an online database containing over 200,000 artists worldwide (some information can be accessed without membership).
-Site offers artist biographies, auction records, and references to museum works, books, and periodicals.
-See listing for Tilden Daken.
+Tilden Daken is featured on askart.com, known as the Artists’ Bluebook, an online database containing over 200,000 artists worldwide (some information can be accessed without membership).
+The site offers artist biographies, auction records, and references to museum works, books, and periodicals.

 www.edanhughescollection.com